ewelot/airtools/doc/manual-en.md

 Further settings are:

-  - Parameter files:
-    Every project will use parameter files for certain configurations.
-    Some of these files are rarely modified and therefore can be copied over from the last project.
-Modifying this default behaviour is almost never required.
   - Site:
-    Enter the name of your observatory site as it is used in the parameter file `sites.dat` later on (see below).
+    Enter the name of your observatory site (must be single word) or choose one of the items from the combobox dropdown list (it holds items which are already defined in the parameter file `sites.dat`).
   - TZoff:
-    Enter the time zone offset with respect to UT in hours.
-Use the value which corresponds to the time of observation written to the header of your raw images.
-If your data acquisition system stores UT then you need to enter 0 here.
+    Enter the time zone offset of your camera time with respect to UT in hours.
+The camera time is found either in RAW images metadata of DSLR cameras or in the header of your FITS images (usually stored in keyword DATE-OBS).

 ## Parameter Files